01

 Dr. Jackie Liu

-R&D Chemical Engineer (Paris)
+Senior R&D Engineer (Paris)

 I grew up in ShanXi Province located in mid-north of China and moved to Shanghai for my undergraduate study.
 After which I moved to London to pursue a PhD at Queen Mary, University of London majoring in Materials Science.
 Then I further did my postdoctoral research at University of Florida in the Department of Biomedical Engineering before joining Dioxycle at a Chemical Engineer.